strongqa/docs.howitzer-framework.io/README.md

 ### Verifying that a particular page is displayed

-Howitzer automatically parses your page path template and verifies that whatever components your template specifies match the currently viewed page.
+Howitzer automatically parses your page path template and verifies that all specified by your template components match the currently viewed page.

 Page validation is triggered in 2 cases **implicitly**: